About Code Compliance

 No swimming pool shall be constructed until a swimming pool building permit has been issued.
 No building permit shall be issued unless the proposed pool complies with applicable local and state regulations.
 A swimming pool and/or spa may be constructed and operated in a rear or side yard when the pool is not located in any easement or closer than ten (10) feet to any back property line and seven and one-half (7½) feet to the side property line.
 Pool enclosure requirements for pools located in residential districts must meet current adopted Building Codes for single family residential pools, spas and hot tubs.

 Inspection compliance and enforcement for intended purpose, for the public health protection.
 Annual and semi-annual inspections are conducted on any establishment that serves food and/or drinks to the public for the purpose of human consumption.

 A food handler permit is required for any person employed or working in a food establishment who handles food and/or drinks during any time, for public consumption.

 The City of Copperas Cove will provide training for individuals employed in food establishments in Copperas Cove.
-The cost is $15 for a two-year food handler permit.
-Please contact the Code Compliance Department at 254-542-8966 or visit us at 914 S. Main St., Suite G, to learn about upcoming classes or make an appointment for the training.
+The cost is $15 for a two-year food handler permit, and $5 for a volunteer food handler permit.
+Please contact the Code Compliance Department at 254-542-8966 to learn more about upcoming classes.
+You must make an appointment in order to attend a class.